iov-one/iov-core/packages/iov-cli/README.md

 ## Installation and first run

 The `iov-cli` executable is available via npm.
-We recomment local installations to your demo project.
+We recommend local installations to your demo project.
 If you don't have one yet, just `mkdir iov-cli-installation && cd iov-cli-installation && yarn init -y`.